 Search is still the number one traffic generator with a national average of 51% of all traffic to websites.
 Even strong brands have seen declines in direct traffic acquisition share as users more commonly type in the brand itself into a search engine like google instead of typing in www.ucdavis.edu or apple.com.
 For those seeking information, they typically don’t include a brand in their search unless they are seeking a specific “branded” product like an iPhone.
 With prospective buyer behavior limited to only 10% of search traffic you can see why non-branded search makes up 75% of information seeking search.
 This is why I focus my efforts on “non-branded organic search” (more to come on this topic in future posts…)

 Quick answers (knowledge graph) taking over SERPS

 Quick answers are what show up at the top of google searches, answering your questions.
 If you can win quick answers you can greatly increase your search traffic (many see between 20-40% increases in traffic).
-This is another example when optimizing your content for Users and bots is mutually beneficial.
-Another example of mutual benefits is accessibility, as making your site more accessible helps discoverability (search).
+There is a set of key indicators to win quick answers such as being more direct in addressing common questions as well as providing direct step by step lists.

 Micro moments and multi-tasking, social and beyond

 There are 30 billion micro moments per day on mobile, each person having potentially hundreds of micro moments each day.